InvestmentSystems/table-compositor/doc/source/xlsx_examples.rst

 a class.
 We have some helper functions to provide the data we need for this examples

+All examples listed in this section use `OpenPyxlStyleHelper` and `OpenPyxlCompositor`.
+To use the `xlsxwriter` library replace these with `XlsxWriterStyleHelper` and `XlsxWriterCompositor` respectively.

+If the callback funcs do not use the `*StyleHelpers` and return their own `Style` objects then the objects returned should be compatible with the value `engine` provided to the engine attribute.

+Examples of relevant style objects can be found respective documentations for the `engine` being used.

 Helper Functions (Data loading routines)
 ----------------------------------------